johnridesabike/acutis/docs/development.md

 I have only done minimal performance measurements.
 In the "make it work, make it right, make it fast," order, performance comes last.

-Editor tooling, build system plugins, etc. are all on the wishlist.